Facebook-f Instagram Linkedin

 What additional learning resources are available?

-• Recognised Specialist as a module tutor to answer your questions on the discussion board
+• Boarded Specialist as a module tutor to answer your questions on the discussion board

-• Discussion board/forum to post questions, comments and engage with other delegates in the program
+• Discussion board/forum to post questions, comments and engage with your colleagues in the program

 How many hours per week will I need to spend on study for SAM Online Learning?

 You will spend on average 3-5 hours per week on reading and working through the interactive materials on the platform.
-You may spend significantly more time if you are engaging with the specialist tutor and your colleagues on the discussion forum and posting cases and questions, preparing cases, forum interaction etc.
+You may spend significantly more time if you are engaging with the specialist tutor and your colleagues on the discussion forum and posting and answering questions, reviewing all the resources and doing independent reading.

-After the module month is over, you will continue to have access to the SAM Online Learning interactive material however the specialist tutor for that month’s module will no longer be available for answering questions.
-You will still have access to the discussion forum and the ability to view archived questions/tutor responses and can discuss module content/questions with other delegates.
+After the module month is over, you have ongoing access to all SAM Online Learning interactive materials.
+Your specialist tutor is only available for the module month they are involved in, so are not available for answering questions after their module has finished.
+You will have full access to the discussion forum and the ability to view archived questions/responses and can discuss module content/questions with other delegates.

 What if I have questions on a makeup module in SAM Online Learning?

 It is advised to make use of the specialist tutors for each month’s module by asking questions on the discussion board for that month.
-If you have questions on a makeup module that is complete the discussion board is also open to colleagues engaging and answering.
-The idea of the forum discussion boards are that colleagues in the program, from around the world, can help each other and add thoughts and ideas on makeup questions
+If you have questions on a makeup module that is complete, the discussion board is also open to colleagues engaging and answering.
+The aim of the forum discussion boards is that colleagues in the program can help each other and add thoughts and ideas on makeup questions.

 How long do I have to complete the whole program?

-What are the requirements of the General Practitioner Certificate in Small Animal Medicine?
+What are the requirements of the General Practitioner Certificate in Small Animal Medicine (GPCertSAM)?

 What about the ANZCVS Memberships in Small Animal Medicine - will this program help me with that?

 I'm not based in Australia.
-Can I still complete the program and obtain the GPCert?
+Can I still join the program and obtain the GPCert. qualification?

-Additionally, all content is pre-recorded so can be viewed at any time of day (i.e. time zone differences will not impact your access to content).
+All content is pre-loaded online so can be viewed at any time of day (i.e. time zone differences will not impact your access to content).
 However, you may need to allow extra time for tutor responses (as tutors will be based in Australia).

-If you intend to sit the GPCert(SAM) qualification through ISVPS, their requirements are based around online assessment.
-ISVPS are an independent accrediting and awarding body – please contact the ISVPS directly for further information (australia@isvps.org).
+If you intend to sit the GPCertSAM qualification through ISVPS, their requirements are based around online assessments.
+Please contact ISVPS directly with any questions or for further information ([email protected]).

 Explore more courses